kiranpe/maven-project/README.md

 Select Git from SCM and use repo https://github.com/kiranpe/maven-project.git

-Update hosts file with K8S cluster ip's and pom.xml with nexus ip..
+Update hosts file with K8S cluster ip's and pom.xml with nexus ip.. in case if you are not using nexus then use "clean install" in jenkinsfile..

 Run the build..